-During the year ended June 30, 2022, the Company issued an aggregate of 96,960 shares of its common stock and common stock issuable of 7,326 at average contractual conversion prices ranging from \$10 to \$40, as a result of the conversion of principal of \$599,148, interest of \$36,154 and conversion fees \$2,250 underlying certain outstanding convertible notes converted during the year.
-The total recorded to equity was \$657,125 including the \$19,572 discussed below.
-The common stock issuable of 7,326 shares were issued on July 12, 2022.

-During the year ended June 30, 2022, converted notes - principal of \$1,000 and accrued interest of \$8,000 contained bifurcated embedded conversion option derivatives.
-Accordingly, the fair market value of the shares issued upon conversion was \$28,572 resulting in a loss on extinguishment at the time of conversion of \$19,572 and \$2,069 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion.
-The Company reclassified \$335,677 to additional paid in capital following conversions of notes accounted for as stock settled debt during the year ended June 30, 2022.

 During the year ended June 30, 2023, the Company issued an aggregate of 5,061,180 shares of its common stock and common stock issuable of 807,230 at average contractual conversion price of \$0.17, as a result of the conversion of principal of \$935,699, interest of \$80,586 and conversion fees \$1,838 underlying certain outstanding convertible notes converted during the year.
-The total recorded to equity was \$1,387,723 including the \$19,572 discussed above.
 The common stock issuable of 807,230 shares were issued in July 2023.

-Included in the above conversion during the year ended June 30, 2023 were principal aggregate amount of convertible notes of \$168,200, accrued interest of \$16,632 and conversion fees of \$1,838 containing bifurcated embedded conversion option derivatives were converted into common stock.
-Accordingly, the fair market value of the shares issued upon conversion was \$556,272, resulting in a loss on extinguishment at the time of conversion of \$369,602 and \$352,051 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion, resulting in a net loss of \$17,551 which is included in gain (loss) on extinguishment of debt in the accompanying consolidated statements of operations.
+Included in the above conversion during the year ended June 30, 2023 were principal aggregate amount of convertible notes of \$16,820, accrued interest of \$16,632 and conversion fees of \$1,838 containing bifurcated embedded conversion option derivatives were converted into common stock.
+Accordingly, the fair market value of the shares issued upon conversion was \$556,272, resulting in a loss on extinguishment at the time of conversion of \$369,602 and \$352,051 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion, resulting in a net loss of \$17,551 which is included in gain on extinguishment of debt in the accompanying consolidated statements of operations.

+During the year ended June 30, 2024, the Company issued an aggregate of 445,963,937 shares of its common stock at average contractual conversion price of \$0.0013, as a result of the conversion of principal of \$531,654, interest of \$28,829 and conversion fees \$3,832 underlying certain outstanding convertible notes converted during the year.

+Included in the above conversion during the year ended June 30, 2024 were aggregate principal amounts of convertible notes of \$130,800, accrued interest of \$8,700 and conversion fees of \$3,832 containing bifurcated embedded conversion option derivatives.
+Accordingly, the fair market value of the shares issued upon conversion was \$352,565, resulting in a loss on extinguishment at the time of conversion of \$209,233 and \$263,798 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion, resulting in a net gain of \$54,565 which is included in gain on extinguishment of debt in the accompanying consolidated statements of operations.

-The Company has 3,764,903,510 shares of its common stock reserved for future issuances based on lender reserve requirements pursuant to underlying financing agreements at June 30, 2023.
+The Company has 6,973,534,490 shares of its common stock reserved for future issuances based on lender reserve requirements pursuant to underlying financing agreements at June 30, 2024.